roidrage/cap-ext-webistrano/README.markdown

 Changes
 =======

+- Added support for prompt configuration (Lucas Mundim)
+- Restore prefix_options hash as Active Resource lost it when reload method is called (Lucas Mundim)
 - Solved "regular expression too big" exception error on large string output (Michael Lim)
 - Workaround to solve bug in @deployment.reload() not loading the site url